cosmopax/Automation_in_Everyday_Lab_Routine/docs/02_Submission_Guide.md

 2.  **Paste** your PDF protocol or Python scripts into this folder.

 ## Step 4: Save and Push
-Run these three commands to send your work to the cloud:
+Run these three commands to send your work to the cloud (Main Branch):
 \`\`\`bash
 git add .
 git commit -m "Submission: [Your Name] Module [X]"